lmingari/presentation/main.md

 # Conclusions

-* When ensemble simulations should be performed instead of the deterministic simulations?
+* When ensemble simulations are useful?
+  - Whenever the ESP or meteorological conditions have large uncertainties
+  - If forecast errors must be quantified
+  - If observations are available to be assimilated
+  - When the emission source needs to be characterised
-* How the ensemble should be constructed?
-* Which variables should be perturbed?
+* How should the ensemble be constructed?
+Which variables should be perturbed?
+What's the minimum ensemble size required?
+  - We gave a preliminary insight into which parameters are the most sensitive
-* What's the minimum ensemble size required to properly represent the system state?
+  - What is the minimum ensemble size corresponding to each case
-* How interpretate and deal with large volumes of ensemble data?
-* Which probabilistic output products are relevant?
+* How interpret and deal with large volumes of ensemble data?
+Which probabilistic output products are relevant?
+  - We proposed a complexity reduction technique in order to identify qualitatively different states in the ensemble
+  - We obtained approximate solutions of the physical model, including the state that is most likely to be sampled, and assigned a probability
+  - These physically consistent states can be compared directly with satellite images
 * Are the traditional assimilation methods suitable for the atmospheric dispersion of volcanic species?
+  - Traditional data assimilation methods lead to suboptimal performance in the case of VATD model
+  - We propose a new ensemble-based data assimilation method which outperforms the classical EnKF method when is applied to VATD models